directus-labs/guest-authoring/next-auth-with-directus/index.md

 ### Installing Nextjs

-Inside of the _next-directus_ folder, run the following command to install nextjs
+Inside of the _next-directus_ directory, run the following command to install nextjs

 ```bash
 npx create-next-app@latest client